-The relief and recovery sector needs to work together to:
+Relief and recovery agencies, emergency management agencies and the broader sector, need to work together to:

-- identify the relief and recovery resources that are identified in multiple MEMPS.
-It is common for providers of food and water, psychosocial support and first aid to work across multiple municipalities - support relief and recovery agencies to understand their own capability to provide services across multiple sites in multiple municipalities - identify opportunities to create efficiencies by streamlining services and sharing resources - support relief and recovery agencies to develop agency profiles which document their capability to provide relief services for emergencies of varying scale and duration. - monitor local, regional and state capability, identifying risks and trends (eg accommodation shortages during peak tourist season or diminishing numbers of volunteers over time) and escalating capability issues as required - plan and conduct emergency exercises to identify current strengths and areas for improvement - identify capability issues at the local, regional and state level through the post emergency debriefing process - improve planning to link potential community needs with capability - encourage an honest and transparent process of measuring capability that is supportive and non-judgmental - utilise existing mechanisms such as municipal collaboration groups and local, regional and state committees to discuss capability issues - work with the business sector to better understand how they can enhance local, regional and state capability.
+- identify the relief and recovery resources that are identified in multiple MEMPs.
+It is common for providers of food and water, psychosocial support and first aid to work across multiple municipalities - support relief and recovery organisations to develop a shared understanding of relief and recovery capability and capacity - identify opportunities to create efficiencies by streamlining services and sharing resources - support relief and recovery agencies to develop agency profiles which document their capability and capacity to provide relief services for emergencies of varying scale and duration - monitor local, regional and state capability and capacity, identifying risks and trends (e.g. accommodation shortages during peak tourist season or diminishing numbers of volunteers over time) and escalating capability and capacity issues as required - plan and conduct emergency exercises to identify current strengths and areas for improvement - identify capability and capacity issues at the local, regional and state level through the post emergency debriefing process - improve planning to link potential community needs with capability and capacity - encourage an honest and transparent process of measuring capability and capacity that is supportive and non-judgmental - utilise existing mechanisms such as municipal collaboration groups and local, regional and state committees to discuss capability and capacity issues - work with the business sector to better understand how they can enhance local, regional and state capability and capacity.

-Understanding local, regional and state relief and recovery capability is a shared responsibility and a long term challenge.
-Building relationships is the essential first step in understanding relief and recovery capability.
+Understanding local, regional and state relief and recovery capability and capacity is a shared responsibility and a long term challenge.
+Building relationships is the essential first step in understanding relief and recovery capability and capacity.